ArtikGz/akalang/README.md

 # Aka Lang
-The version 2 of the akali-lang, another project for learning about compiler development.<br/>
+This project is for learning about compiler development.<br/>
 Only avaliable for x64 Linux.

 ## Build